WHAT TO DO IN ISTANBUL IN 2 DAYS

 The Sultan Ahmet Square is one of the major public areas in Istanbul – and oh man, I loved the Sultanahmat Square.
 Not just because of the many sights, but also because of the little snack stalls that offered delicious snacks, like corncobs and chestnuts.

 I could have snacked all day (and kind of did), so after the sightseeing, it is time to buy those snacks that are also quite affordable.

-Topkapı Palace is the next major attraction in Istanbul to see in 2 days.
+Topkapı Palace is the next major attraction to see in 2 days in Istanbul.

 It has been a UNESCO World Heritage Site since 1985 and was built in the 15th century of the Ottoman period.
 It was used for the longest time as a royal palace and was the resident of Ottoman sultans and center of state management and education.

 The palace covers an area of around 700,000 square meters, most of which are actually the Royal Gardens (Hasbahçe).